Lucandica/Ableism-and-LLMs/README.md

    - Gender marker detection for gender inferences
    - Disability detection and categorisation
    - Named entity recognition (names, organisations, locations)
-   - Lexico-syntactic complexity analysis (via ALSI)
+   - Cooccurences of _malgré cela_ with disabilities

    Outputs (CSV/XLSX files) are saved in `biography_analysis/outputs/`.

-   **Complexity analysis** can also be run standalone:
+   **Statistical complexity of features** can also be run standalone and will give lexico-syntactic complexity analysis (via ALSI)

+   Can be run in order to obtain statistical comparison of complexity features of text over different categories: models, disability in prompt, prompt version, run and technique (MLX, Transformers).

    ```bash
    cd biography_analysis